fabiosvaz/labs/k8s/README.md

 # Overview

-This folder contains hands-on related to k8s.
+This folder contains hands-on guides related to k8s.
 The purpose of it is to exercise the k8s setup as well as its administration and usage.

 # Scope